Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT: Introduction

 High accuracy relies on constructing a good areal quadrature for $\Omega$, which depends on its geometric description.
 We show that such quadratures can easily piggyback off boundary quadratures, or be built independently.
 Our proposal is in some way related to diffraction methods that subsample the FFT \cite{soummer07} or use chirp FFTs \cite{hu20bluestein}; however, it is much simpler and more general than either.

 Turning to the structure of this paper, Sec.~\ref{s:meth} explains the method for arbitrary targets (Sec.~\ref{s:t3}), then gridded targets (Sec.~\ref{s:t1}), the latter being somewhat faster.
 In Sec.~\ref{s:test} we demonstrate the high accuracy and efficiency of the method for a smooth occulter (Sec.~\ref{s:kite}), two symmetric starshades (Sec.~\ref{s:star}), and an aperture built from 67 million triangles (Sec.~\ref{s:koch}).
 We compare to the performance of a BDW edge integral code \cite{cady12,SISTER}.
-We draw conclusions and propose extensions in Sec.~\ref{s:conc}.
+We draw conclusions, \ch{explain how the method can be applied to perturbed starshades,} and propose extensions in Sec.~\ref{s:conc}.

 Finally, validating the proposed NUFFT method down to errors of $10^{-12}$ or better demanded a high-accuracy reference edge integral method, which required new research, to which the Appendix is devoted.
 There we clarify that {\em the BDW edge-integral (b)(i) and angular-integration (b)(ii) methods are equivalent}, and equivalent to a more convenient line integral due to Cash \cite{cash11}.
 However, as we show, existing edge integral methods suffer numerical breakdown as targets approach $\pO$ (the geometric shadow edge), because they represent the (smooth) diffracted field as a {\em sum of two discontinuous terms, one with a singular integrand}.
 We instead present and analyze a simple, robust {\em non-singular line integral} (NSLI) that maintains close to machine accuracy for target points near or even on $\pO$, without extra work, yet takes only five lines to code.